 Does the adult cat have any history of living with a dog that you know of?

-Before you introduce a golden retriever to your cat, ask yourself what your cat is like…
+And before you introduce a Golden Retriever to your cat, ask yourself what your cat is like…

 Are they territorial?